AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

 extending an ME network over larger areas.

 Differently colored cables can be used to ensure adjacent cables do not connected to each other, allowing [channels](channels.md) to be distributed more efficiently.
+They also affect the color of terminals connected to them, so you don't have to have all your terminals be purple.
+Fluix cables connect to every other color.

 ## An Important Note
 If you are new to AE2 and unfamiliar with channels, use smart cable and dense smart cable wherever you can.